WhatTheDickens/tsag-workshop/docs/index.md

 ## <a name="digital-thoreau-overview"></a> Digital Thoreau Overview

-[Digital Thoreau](https://digitalthoreau.org) is a collaborative initiative of the [State University of New York at Geneseo](https://geneseo.edu), [The Thoreau Society](https://thoreausociety.org), and the [Walden Woods Project](https://walden.org) whose mission is to promote public engagement with the writings of Henry David Thoreau.
+[Digital Thoreau](https://digitalthoreau.org) is a collaborative initiative of the [State University of New York at Geneseo](https://geneseo.edu), [The Thoreau Society](https://thoreausociety.org), and the [Walden Woods Project](https://walden.org).
+Its mission is to promote public engagement with the writings of Henry David Thoreau.

 Currently, the initiative consists of four projects.
 They are all accessible from the main landing page of [Digital Thoreau](https://digitalthoreau.org).